kclkoichi/taiko-ml-chart-simplifier/models/old_models/E_model_only_4_beats_charts/README.md

 Comparision with model D predictions on a paper irl that I wrote on.
 Tbh both have their advantages and it's crazy that model E is also useful considering the small amount of time it used to be trained.

+Additional models:
+- a oni_to_hard model with 600 epochs
+- a oni_to_hard model with 600 epochs and batch_size=128